POV 296 - Special Topics in Poverty Studies

 An intensive, in-depth examination of particular thinkers, approaches, policies or debates in the field of poverty and human capability studies.

-Spring 2018, POV 296-01: Special Topics in Poverty Studies: Freedom and Un-freedom: Martin Luther King Jr.: Justice, Love, and Forgiveness (4).
+Spring 2018, POV 296-01: Special Topics in Poverty Studies: Martin Luther King Jr.: Justice, Love, and Forgiveness (4).
 Prerequisite: POV 101.
 This interdisciplinary, community-based seminar takes place at Augusta Correctional Center in Craigsville, VA (approx. 35 miles from campus). a level 3 (out of 6) medium-security state prison.
 W&L undergraduates attend class with inmates who are pursuing higher education.
 Participants read and discuss together the writings of Martin Luther King Jr, a great social-justice thinker and practitioner.
 We ask: What is justice and what does it require from us, individually and collectively?
 What does love have to do with justice?
 Does love require forgiveness?
 Is forgiveness sometimes unjust?
 What role should non-violence and religion play in the pursuit of justice and love within a pluralistic society?
 How might one's view of human dignity and community inform that pursuit?
 Are love and justice ever In conflict?
 If so, how then should we live?
 (HU) Pickett.

 [Add to Portfolio]